gudwin/botbuilder-unit/README.md

 ### Custom Steps

 It is possible to inject a custom step into the script.
 Such step contains a user-defined  _filter_ function (in attribute _custom_)_ that  **MUST** return a Promise object.

-Depending on a state of the Promise the Library
-- while the Promise in _pending_ state the Library will wait
+Once, when the Promise will appear resolved/rejected state:

-- _rejected_ state will stop execution of the script with error returned from
+* _rejected_ state will stop active test execution  with error returned by the Promise
-- _fulfilled_ (resolved) state will continue the script execution
+* _fulfilled_ (resolved) state will continue the script execution

 Example:
 ```javacript